 Stirring up is from tarassontes, meaning to set in motion what needs to remain still (at ease); to “trouble” (“agitate”), causing inner perplexity (emotional agitation) from getting too stirred up inside (“upset”).

 Does that sound familiar?
 In the early years of Christianity, Christians were a fraction of the population.
 Even then, they endured much retaliation from those without God in the world.
 Just as God planned, Christianity thrived under adversity.
 Today in America, Christians are a majority.
-Barna puts their share of Americans at 73%.
+Barna, in 2017, put their share of Americans at 73%.
 Yet Christians are letting a minority of 27% heathens agitate and stir up many who believe the gospel.
-They have seriously eroded cultural morality, almost silenced Christian reference to right and wrong by imposing political correctness and shaken our nobility in Jesus Christ.
+Heathens have seriously eroded cultural morality and reference to right and wrong by imposing their demonic world view on us through political means and laws.
 Just think what heathens would do if they took over our government.

 - Fools say to themselves, “There is no God.”